 OK I can’t avoid the technology stereotype, I love pizza and its great fun to get in a room and throw down some technical wizardry, knowledge sharing, and innovation while grabbing a slice.
 You can of course substitute pizza for whatever suits the occasion and team.

-The key thing here is that you can leverage an array of sources to run, manage, and deliver knowledge sharing and training.
+The key thing here is that you can leverage an array of sources to run, manage, and deliver knowledge sharing and training related to modernizing IT.

 We’re often too busy dealing with today to help ourselves tomorrow.
 We need to set aside time and resource to both understand what can be improved and to deliver any agreed improvements.

 So, allow for “focus time” to deal with known issues (for instance, to paydown technical debt).
-This provides a break from the normal flow of work and starts to get rid of the issues that are, at best, slowing you down.
+This provides a break from the normal flow of work and starts to get rid of the issues that are, at best, slowing you down in modernizing IT.